davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/1-samuel/1-samuel-8/1-samuel-8-22/1-samuel-8-22-kjv.md

 ---
 title: "1 Samuel 8:22 KJV"
 ⬅️: "1 Samuel 8:21 KJV"
-attribution: "1 Samuel 8:22 KJV"
 King James Version of: "1 Samuel 8:22"
-quote: "And the Lord said to Samuel, Hearken unto their voice, and make them a king.
+verse: "And the Lord said to Samuel, Hearken unto their voice, and make them a king.
 And Samuel said unto the men of Israel, Go ye every man unto his city."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---